milesroberts-123/hetmers/README.md

 - [x] tag hetmers with really high total coverage

+- [ ] verify that candidate hetmers (based on hash functions) actually differ

 - [ ] include read length in k-mer coverage calculation?

 - [ ] what if there's a duplicate k-mer?